ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 [Here's Zemeroth's roadmap][roadmap],
 if you want to know on what I'm going to work next.

-If you're interested in this project you can follow [@ozkriff on Twitter][@ozkriff] for fresh news or subscribe to my [YouTube channel][ozkriff YouTube].
+If you're interested in Zemeroth project you can follow [@ozkriff on Twitter][@ozkriff] for fresh news or subscribe to my [YouTube channel][ozkriff YouTube].